|My Favourite Planet > English > Europe > Greece > Macedonia > Stageira & Olympiada|

 26. Stageira and the Chalcidian League

 Not much is known about the exact form, constitution or membership of the Chalcidian League (Greek, Κοινόν τῶν Χαλκιδέων, Koinon of the Chalcideans), and the Greek word koinon is variously interpreted as commonwealth, league or federation.
-Olynthos was certainly at its head, offered "joint citizenship and common laws" to members (Xenophon, Hellenica, V, chapter, 11–19, see below), and issued a common coinage showing a lyre, the symbol of Apollo.
+Olynthos was certainly at its head, offered "joint citizenship and common laws" to members (Xenophon, Hellenica, Book 5, chapter 2, sections 11-19, see below), and issued a common coinage showing a lyre, the symbol of Apollo.
 The league was alternately allied with and opposed by Sparta and Macedonia, and was eventually broken up by Philip II of Macedon in 348 BC (see History part 6).

 It is thought that Stageira was a member of the Chalcidian League, which would also help explain why it appears to have ceased minting its own coins: